codeship/screencast-storyboards/blogposts/django-bitbucket-appengine.md

 [![Empty App Engine deployment][screenshot-empty-deployment]][screenshot-empty-deployment]

-You can leave the path as it is, but if you'd like the Codeship to check if your deployment worked, you should insert the URL of your application.
+You can leave the path as it is, but if you'd like Codeship to check if your deployment worked, you should insert the URL of your application.

 So if you haven't already, let's create your application at [appengine.google.com](https://appengine.google.com) now.